DanRioDev/DanRioDev/README.md

 ---

 ## 🧑‍💻 About Me
-I'm a **Senior Product Engineer** with over 20 years in the field, specializing in building and scaling **full-stack web products** and leading cross-functional teams.
+I'm a **Senior Product Engineer** with over 20 years in the field specializing in building and scaling **full-stack web products** and leading cross-functional teams.
 From **mobile to cloud**, I bring battle-tested expertise and am always excited to tackle complex new products.

 ### ⚡ Quick Facts
 - 📍 Location: São Paulo, Brazil (Timezone: EST-2 / EDT-1)